orjon/project4/README-temp.md

 ### Music & Sound Effects
 Music and sound effects are important elements to a computer game.
 Music helps set the tone of the game and sound effects provide feedback assisting the gameplay.

-The background music was commissioned to be simple and catchy, yet not too repetitive to get annoying during long games.
-It is 32 seconds long and loops infinitely.

-A nudge sound is triggered as a block is moved in any direction and a ratchet type sound is played with each block rotation.
-For attempted moves that cannot be completed due to obstruction a bump noise is played.
-Four different sounds are played when 1, 2, 3 or 4 lines are cleared.

 *The music and sound effects were created for the game by Joe Lewis (<joe@dojostudios.com>), [DojoStudios](http://www.joelewis.info).*